Ashakour1/Node-Project-Three-Authentication-/README.md

 Make sure your models and fields follow this instruction:

-1. bookstore - fields: id, name, location, created, updated
+1. bookstores - fields: id, name, location, created, updated
-2. author - fields: id, name, created, updated.
+2. author - fields: id, name,email,password, created, updated.
 3. book - fields: id, bookId, bookstoreId, title, price, image, created, updated.

 Relations: `Author to Book is one to many`, meaning one author can have many books but each book has one author.
 Also `Bookstore to book is one to many`, meaning each Bookstore has many books but each book belongs to one store.